scottbisese/quarantimesTogether/README.md

 # Quarantimes Together

-Repo for Code 301 project Quarantimes Together collaborators: Yvette Clapp, Scott Bisese, Brennan Roorda, Francesco Troiano.
+Scott Bisese, Yvette Clappe, Brennan Roorda, Francesco Troiano.

 Project: Quarantimes together was spawned in the time of quaratine while the international pandemic of COVID-19 was happening.
 The collaborators felt there should be a site designed for people to share positive news in what were dark times.